Your academic background, clinical experience, and leadership ability are crucial components to be considered for admission to Nursing@Georgetown.

 The General Test of the Graduate Record Examination (GRE) is not required; however, to determine if the GRE will strengthen your application, please contact your admissions counselor at 1-877-910-HOYA (4692).

 Applicants for all graduate nursing programs must possess the abilities and skills deemed essential to care for patients.
 For a list of Georgetown University Department of Nursing Technical Standards for Admissions and Graduation, please click here.

-Applicants who studied outside of the United States must have completed the equivalent of a U.S. Baccalaureate degree.
-All coursework from non-US institutions must be evaluated by World Education Services.
+If you studied outside the United States, you must have completed the equivalent of a U.S. baccalaureate degree.
+All coursework from non-U.S. institutions must be evaluated by World Education Services.

 Please mail all official transcripts and other official application materials to the following address: